zarat/VM/README.md

 # vm
-A 32 bit virtual machine executing bytecode.
+A 32 bit toy virtual machine executing bytecode for educational purposes.
+It is not promising anything!
+Your data can get lost!
+Be careful!
+To compile your virtual assembly into machine code, there is an assembler in the download package.

 <pre>
 // compile and run a binary